 Understanding Zoom Video Communications's Unusual Options Activity

-Shares of Zoom Video Communications (NASDAQ:ZM) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $355.89.
+Shares of Zoom Video Communications (NASDAQ:ZM) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $359.72.

 - Trade Type: CALL